 Also, the film was written by Prayag Raj (I always think of him as “The great Prayag Raj” being as that he’s responsible for some of my all-time favorite movies) and he is listed as one of the actors in the credits (as he often is).
-I am wondering if he plays the Ustad responsible for Sangeeta’s songs, also traveling with Mehta.
-Does anybody know?
+I am wondering if he plays the Ustad responsible for Sangeeta’s songs, also traveling with Mehta (ETA: he does).
 At the end of this song there is a hilarious little interlude where he begins to follow Raj out onto the stage to acknowledge the applause, and Raj turns around and pushes him in the chest, back into the wings.

 I digress (a common side-effect for me of no subtitles).